sonr-io/motor-react-native/README.md

-# motor-react-native
+# Motor for React-Native

-React Native bindings for the Sonr Motor Node
+React Native bindings for the Sonr Motor Node.

 ## Installation